 Icons — For the best experience, a shields’ sole element should be an icon element.
 If you’re using a shield in another context, though, don’t feel bound by this recommendation.

-Icons have full tone and priority support, although using the !normal (default) priority is recommended.
+Icons have full tone and priority support, although using the @low (default) priority is recommended.

 Don't use color to communicate.
 Instead, use color to support information you communicate through text.
 When this isn't possible, be sure to use a title attribute.